I’m going to tell you a story. Stop me if it sounds familiar.

 At Nuanced Media, we’ve learned a few tricks for writing your RFP for a website proposal that will save you some time and a lot of aggravation.

-Tips for writing a rfp website proposal properly
+Tips for writing a RFP website proposal properly

 1) Have You Done Your Homework?

 Just like the question you dreaded before school in the second grade, writing an RFP website design document requires that you have done some homework ahead of time.
-You may have figured that you need to know what you’re looking for in a new website,
+You may have figured that you need to know what you’re looking for on a new website,

-but do you know the current design trends being utilized for website in your industry?
+but do you know the current design trends being utilized for a website in your industry?
 Do you know how your competitors are integrating social media into their websites?
 What about the keywords they are targeting with their SEO and PPC strategies?

 This kind of in-depth industry and competitive research is becoming increasingly important when it comes to a website design project; many businesses rely on consultants to provide them with this kind of marketing strategy packet that they can then use to help